trlafleur/Tasmota_Seeburg_3WA_3W1_Decoder/README.md

 I program this into another ESP32 to send the selection pulses to my Tasmota decoder, as the 3WA-200 is very noisy... and my finger was tired of pressing the button...

+There is now a Standalone version for Arduino without Tasmota.

 This program expects a pulse on a pin from a Seeburg 3WA or 3W1 Wallbox... it decodes the pulses and sends the decoded information as an MQTT JSON object, that I use in Note-Red to make decisions.